 Some fruits keep ripe for a longer time and some rot very quickly.
 The same with software.
 Be sure not to get too much backlog ripe too soon or bad smell will spread around the office.

-One thing is sure: After you start eating a fruit you should finish it very quickly!
-You know what nasty things happen to partly eaten fruit.
-And the same goes with software.
-When you start on a story you need to finish it as fast as you can, otherwise nasty things start to happen and one day you find something green lying in the bottom shelf of the refrigerator, right behind that jam that looked so good in the supermarket.
+One thing is sure: After you start eating fruit you should finish it very quickly!
+Do you know what nasty things happen to partly eat fruit?
+And the same goes for software.
+When you start on a story you need to finish it as fast as you can, otherwise, nasty things start to happen and one day you find something green lying on the bottom shelf of the refrigerator, right behind that jam that looked so good in the supermarket.

 Now go eat a banana!